SciML/Catalyst.jl/docs/src/intro_to_catalyst/using_catalyst.md

 ---

-## Stochastic Simulation Algorithms (SSAs) for Stochastic Chemical Kinetics
+## Stochastic simulation algorithms (SSAs) for stochastic chemical kinetics
 Let's now look at a stochastic chemical kinetics model of the repressilator, modeling it with jump processes.
 Here, we will construct a [JumpProcesses](https://docs.sciml.ai/JumpProcesses/stable/) `JumpProblem` that uses